stan-dev/design-docs/designs/0032-stan-output-formats.md

 * Although we can now run multiple chains in a single process, it is still necessary to produce per-chain CSV files, with the chain id baked into the filename.
 A cleaner solution would be to combine all outputs in a single file.

-A CSV file is designed to hold a single table's worth of data in plain text where each row of the file contains one row of table data, and all rows have the same number of fields.
-The CSV format is not precisely defined.
-Common usage allows allows the first row of data to be treated as a row of column labels (the "header row"), and also allows comment rows which start with a designated comment prefix character.
-Because the initial focus of the project was MCMC sampling, the CSV file allowed for a straightforward representation of the posterior sample one row per draw, one column per output from the Stan program.
-Over time, the Stan CSV file has come to be an amalgam of information about the inference engine configuration, the algorithm state, and the algorithm outputs.

 To overcome these problems, we need to refactor and extend the core Stan output mechanisms so that so that the inference algorithm and Stan model outputs are factored into discrete units, using output formats which correspond to the structure of the information,